Heliostat.

 Fixed time.
 Variable scope.
 Honest hills.

 Heliostat adapts Shape Up (by Ryan Singer at Basecamp) for the developer who has no team to sanity-check them.
-It keeps the four phases and the vocabulary, swaps out everything that assumes a team.
+It keeps the four phases and the vocabulary, swaps out everything that assumes a team, and adds a fifth phase up front — Think — the mind-map workspace where pitches start as raw ideas before they're worth shaping.

 STEP 01 · pitch